junxit/us-congress-bills-119/metadata.md

 - 2025-12-01 — Mr. Williams (TX) moved to suspend the rules and pass the bill.
 - 2025-12-01 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4916-4917)
 - 2025-12-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4916-4917)
+- 2025-12-02 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 282.